top of page

 Is FIP Treatment FDA Approved?

-Currently:• Not FDA-approved• But legally available through veterinarians via compounding pharmacies• Used under compassionate veterinary care
+Currently: Not FDA-approved.
+But legally available through veterinarians via compounding pharmacies and used under compassionate veterinary care.
+Many veterinarians now regularly prescribe and treat FIP.

 Can My Vet Prescribe FIP Medication?